Table of Contents

 If these points are all true, this error should be resolved.

-This error happens because CORS can be used only with the HTTP or HTTPS URL schemes.
-However, an asset is loaded through a different scheme—commonly, file://.
+This error occurs when an asset is loaded through a different scheme (commonly file://), as CORS can only be used with the HTTP or HTTPS URL schemes.
 This most often happens when viewing a site through the local file system—opening the file directly in your browser—rather than as an asset served via HTTP(S) from a web server.

-This often happens when you want to perform local testing or development.
-However, since CORS doesn't support this behavior, it is now advised that local testing be done with a local server as this resolves the issue and makes the experience closer to how it would be in an actual live environment.
+In practice, this situation is fairly common when performing local testing or development.
+Since CORS doesn't support this behavior, it is advised to perform local testing with a local server, as this resolves the issue and makes the experience closer to an actual, live environment.

 This error indicates that the server has sent more than one Access-Control-Allow-Origin header in the response.
 This is invalid as you should include only a single instance of this header.
 Additionally, the header's value should only be a single origin or `null`.
 You cannot provide a list of origins here.

-This may seem problematic if you'd like to allow multiple origins.
-Consider a case where you have an internal API that needs to be consumed by numerous clients.
-In that case, you can implement checks in either your application code or your web server (like Nginx or Apache) to determine if the requester's origin is one that you approve of and, if so, reflect the appropriate value in the header.
+For example, consider a case where you have an internal API that needs to be consumed by numerous clients.
+You can implement checks in either your application code or your web server (like Nginx or Apache) to determine if the requester's origin is one that you approve of and, if so, reflect the appropriate value in the header.

 Sometimes, during early development or when working with a backend that you cannot easily change, you may wish you could bypass CORS errors for a while to get on with development.